HeatherWelch/melanoma/README.md

 other:  The daily UV dose, usually given in kJ/m2, is the "amount" of UV radiation that reached the earth, taking cloud cover into account, which means that it can only be computed afterwards.
 other 2: DNA-damage.
 The action spectrum which describes the effect of UV radiation on DNA in the human skin, proposed by R. B. Setlow (1974).

-11. Climatological erythemal UV index of Whole year
+11. Climatological erythemal UV index of Whole year (not included)
 Source: http://www.temis.nl/uvradiation/UVarchive/v1_GOME/uvclim.php?fb=uviec
 resolution: .5x.5 (i believe)
 type: climatology, Aug.
 1995 -- May 2003